hellomarcoliver/ReactNativeUIs/README.md

 # ReactNativeUIs

 UI experiments in **React Native and Redux** (iOS only).
-Adding basic UIs for general use within the next three months.
+I am adding basic UIs for general use within the next three months.
+The examples you see below use some common technologies such as:

+* React Native
+* React Native Redux
+* React Native Router Flux
+* Firebase for authentification and simple data storage
+* Google Cloud Functions for temp. code storage
+* React Native Communications for sending text messages
+* Twilio for sending/receiving text messages

+&nbsp;
+&nbsp;

 Example Screens and Screenshots:
 -------------